oritomov/cdc/README.md

 # Emulator (Arduino & Raspbery Pi) for<br>Audi Gamma CC Bose CD Changer

+### Preface

+This isn't my biggest project, but it is most compicated and ralated to too much unknown things my project.
+It is my first Python code and my first Arduno project.

+Audi Gamma CC Bose (HU) is my auto cassete player.
+It has ability to rule a CD Cahnger, not directly, but via specific Audi Interface (AI).

+Even dought comunication with VAG's CD Changers is prety well documentad, I couldn't find any informatioan about comunication between my HU and the AI.
+I found out how the HU trys to comunicate to the AI, but I have not idea what the AI should reply.
+I will be verry apritiate if some kind person records the comunication and send it to me.
+This will be great help in order my emulator to shows played track and album number.
+At the moment it works without this.

+The HU sends I2C/TWI signals to AI on 950 Hz (or sort of) to the address 0x40.
+ON is two bytes 0xA1 and 0x21, OFF is same bytes back order.
+Other signals what I riddle are from buttons '^', 'v', '>>' and '<<'.
+There is two more signals, one when HU doesnt like comunication - I called "Cansel", and one more, but I have no idea when and why HU sends it.

+I implement the emulator from Arduino to replace the AI and Raspbery Pi to replace the CD Changer.
+I use separate DAC because those build in RPi is ... noy good enough.

+Comunication between the Arduino and RPi is serial UART simular (but not same) to standard CDC communication.

+Comunication between the RPi and the DAC what I choise, indeed PCB5102A, is via I2S.

+I've made a special PCB to hold everything.
+The connector to the HU is hand made 10 pins simular to common ISO connector.

+Power is based on LM2575-5.

+Note: There is a trick.
+First hand shake of the HU comes around 0.4 seconds after HU power on.
+The Arduino takes more time for boot.
+Thats why I add two NPN transistors - one in order to lower akcnolege bit of I2C/TWI comunication, and anoter one to cancel this after Arduino's boot.

 ### Hardware
 #### Audi Gamma CC Bose - Head Unit (HU)